Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: Joule-Thomson expansion

 For a given $N$ and $Q$, there is only one inversion curve for the dilaton black hole.
-In contrast, for the Van der Waals fluid, there are two inversion curves as shown in \cite{okcu}.
-Furthermore, the dilaton black hole does not have critical behavior similar to Van der Waals fluids as shown in section (3.1).
+In contrast, for the van der Waals fluid, there are two inversion curves as shown in \cite{okcu}.
+Furthermore, the dilaton black hole does not have critical behavior similar to van der Waals fluids as shown in section (3.1).
 Hence a ratio between $T_i$ and $T_c$ does not exists.
 This behavior is similar to the BTZ black hole as shown in \cite{wang}.

-The minimum inversion temperature, $T^{min}_i$ is obtained at $P_i=0$ which is, \be T^{min}_i = 0 \, \en Hence, $T_i^{min}$ occurs when the black hole is extreme.
-This is similar to the case for the BTZ black hole \cite{wang}

 Since the Joule-Thomson expansion is an isenthalpic process, we have plotted the isenthalpic curves for $N=1$ in Fig.$\refb{iso}$.
+Since in the extended phase space the mass is equal to the enthalpy (M = H), isenthalpic curves are the same as for constant $M$ curves.
 When $\mu=0$, i.e. $\left(\frac{\partial T}{\partial P} \right)_H =0$, the isenthalpic curves and inversion curves intersect at $\mu=0$ point.
 From Fig.$\refb{iso}$, it is clear that the slope of the isenthalpic curve is positive above the inversion curve.
 Hence, if the black hole starts above the inversion curve, it will cool under this expansion.
 On the other hand, since the slope of the isenthalpic curve is is negative below the inversion curve, the temperature of the black hole will increase if it starts below the inversion curve.